GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 ### Access Consul client directly in cluster

-By default Consul client run on every Kubernetes node in cluster.
-To access Consul client port you can connect directly to hostIP:8500
+By default, the Consul client runs on every Kubernetes node in a cluster.
+To access the Consul client port, you can connect directly to host IP:8500

 Example of pod:
 ```yaml